Engineering Companies and Global Manufacturers ‘ Use of Translation Services

 When engineering teams are in different locations, technical documents may need to be shared in other languages.
 A stronger sense of partnership is also created when documents are available in a foreign team’s native language.
 This bolsters trust and cooperation, even amidst cultural differences.

-However, translating technical jargon to various languages may be difficult for in-house teams.
+However, translating technical jargon into various languages may be difficult for in-house teams.
 These are especially true for construction contracts, employee codes of conduct, engineering specifications, design guidelines, and control procedures.
 Engineering-specific documents such as CAD drawings, IHS standards, and engineering codes may also become a problem.

 When documents aren’t translated well, key messages may be lost.
 Standards may not be met.
 This can cause the downfall of an international engineering project.